Developer Command

 --runTest, -t

-Run the complete test suite for EVVM contracts.
+Run the test suite for EVVM contracts with configurable filters.

 - Type: